Bretisilocin: Use and effects

 Bretisilocin, given by intravenous injection, produces threshold psychedelic effects at doses of 1 mg and 3.3 mg, has an optimal dose range of 10 to 15 mg, and produces particularly intense effects at a dose of 20 mg.
-The drug's effects at doses of 15 to 20 mg were described as equivalent to or greater than those of 30 mg psilocybin or 100 to 200 μg LSD based on rating scales.
-The 20 mg dose of bretisilocin was associated with more challenging experiences including anxiety, cognitive impairment, and dread of ego dissolution, which led to selection of a lower optimal dose range of 10 to 15 mg.
-Compared to other psychedelics like psilocybin and LSD, bretisilocin has a much shorter duration, but is longer-lasting than DMT.
+The drug's effects at doses of 15 to 20 mg intravenously were described as equivalent to or greater than those of 30 mg psilocybin orally or 100 to 200 μg LSD orally based on hallucinogen rating scales.
+The 20 mg dose of bretisilocin was associated with more challenging experiences including anxiety, cognitive impairment, and dread of ego dissolution, which led to selection of a lower optimal dose range of 10 to 15 mg intravenously.
+Compared to other psychedelics like psilocybin and LSD, bretisilocin has a much shorter duration, but is longer-lasting than dimethyltryptamine (DMT).
 Its duration is about 60 to 90 minutes, whereas psilocybin has a duration of multiple hours and DMT has a duration of as short as 10 minutes.
 The psychedelic effects of bretisilocin are generally resolved by approximately 2 hours after administration, but have been found to last up to 4 to 6 hours in some individuals.
 Peak effects occur about 10 to 20 minutes following injection.

 Circulating levels and psychedelic subjective effects of bretisilocin at doses of 0.34 to 20 mg by intravenous injection.

 The drug, administered intravenously in clinical studies, produces effects in humans including "altered states of consciousness, altered visual depth perception, abnormal thinking, euphoric mood, feeling drunk, feeling of body temperature changes, relaxation, sensory processing disorder (including intense visual effects with color changes), sensory overload, and time perception altered".
 The subjective effects of bretisilocin were described as very robust and consistent in strength with the effects of other psychedelics including LSD, DMT, and psilocybin as have been reported in clinical studies.
+In addition to intravenous administration, bretisilocin has been anecdotally reported by recreational users to be active intranasally.